 A gift where the remaining balance of the donor’s assets are given to the museum once all other beneficiaries have received their designated amounts.

-A gift that is dependent on specific events or circumstances to happen in order to receive the designated amount.
+A gift that is depend on specific events or circumstances to happen to order to receive the designated amount.
 For example, Mr. Mammoth’s vacation home will go to his brother.
 If his brother is no longer alive at the time of Mr. Mammoth’s death, then the vacation home will go to the Kenosha Public Museum Foundation.

 Why set up a bequest?

-There are several benefits to making a bequest to the Kenosha Public Museums Foundation.
+There are several benefits to making a bequest to the Kenosha Public Museum Foundation.

 - It is simple to set up a bequest.